What is a Shopify Backorder?

 - Auto-tag subscribers so they’re easy to segment when you restock

 Don’t wait weeks to reach out once inventory is back.
 Email your waitlist within hours of restocking and keep the message focused on availability and urgency.
+If stock is limited, say so.
+The goal is to convert passive interest into a quick purchase before the product sells out again.

-Streamline Shopify Backorder Management
+Streamlined Shopify Backorder Management

 Prediko automatically checks whether stock is arriving soon, aligns it with both forecasted and current demand, and triggers reorders in case the demand is more than the current POs.
 You can then use this information to define how many backorders can be taken.
+This setup keeps your backorder process grounded in real numbers and lets you manage expectations with confidence.